kelp-hq/oss/tools/web3-api-auth-token/README.md

 ## This sounds like JWT, is it?

-No, it is not.
-It is similar, but not the same.
+No, it's similar.
+JWT and WAAT share these similarities:

+- token consists of three parts
+- parts are base64Url encoded
+- URL-safe
+- parts are combined with the dot `.` character
+- stateless
+- as compact as possible
+- signed
+- encrypted

+Beyond these similarities, the approach is completely different.
+Read [this](#what-is-the-web3-api-auth-token-structure) to learn more.

 JWT generally requires an issuer that parties trust.
 This is standard JWT flow:

 ```mermaid
 graph TD